 Some of you may noticed that I have been *but a little busy* over on YouTube lately….
 YouTube is a GREAT platform to share Origami How Tos.
-I find that step by step origami for kids photos are so much harder to follow, than simple origami for kids video tutorials.
+I find that step by step origami for kids photos are so much harder to follow, than easy origami for kids video tutorials (our Corner Bookmark Designs have been particularly popular!!).
 So I have started to create a whole set of origami videos for beginners.
 They focus on the easiest and most “classic” paper crafts for kids – and the majority of them should be “doable” for kids on their own.
-Of course, I have also got some “intermediate” origami projects on my YouTube channel (some shared at the very end for you to browse!), but this post today, focuses on the absolute easiest.
+Of course, I have also got some “intermediate” origami projects on my YouTube channel (some shared at the very end for you to browse!), but this post today, focuses on the absolute easiest origami projects for beginners.
 A great way to get kids into paper crafting and excited about origami!
+I hope you love these cute and easy origami for kids ideas as much as we do!

 There is also a difference between origami (which is uses a square piece of paper and folding techniques) and kirigami (which can use any shaped paper and requires a little cutting to0).
 But I find when it comes to kids, doing a mix of the two is best.
 We also like to embellish our paper crafts with pens or sticking on details such as LARGE eyes.
 Let’s have a peak at these easy Origami for Kids projects!!